- April 24, 2019

 Java version 11 was released by Oracle in September 2018 and is already making its mark in the computer world.
-Java 11 will serve as an important release which comes with a lot of features and enhancements.
+Java 11 will serve as an important release that comes with a lot of features and enhancements.
 With the new release in place, Oracle will officially end its support for JDK 8 in 2019.
 This calls for a need to upgrade the systems that run on JDK 8 to the newer version.
 Other reasons to upgrade to Java 11 includes the consequent non-availability of patches and security fixes to the Java 8 libraries.

 Important Changes in JDK 11 Release

 Before migrating to the new Java 11 version, it’s imperative to determine the major changes it can bring to a software system.
 The following are the important changes that are happening with the new version.

 - Oracle has moved from major releases often at an interval of 3 years or more to a streamlined fixed feature release.

 - New major released every 6 months (March and September)